A Solo Females Guide To Travel in Cancun & The Riviera Maya 2023

-I’m an avid traveller living that nomad life!
+I’m an avid traveler living that nomad life!

-Even before Mexico, I had travelled solo to places like Brazil, Italy, Fiji etc for vacations.
+Even before Mexico, I had traveled solo to places like Brazil, Italy, Fiji etc for vacations.

 So, I was well aware of the best ways to keep myself safe and have a fun solo.